perun-cloud-inc/perunctl/README.md

 perunctl generate -w <workspace-name> -e <env-name> -s paymentservice --source-location <local folder where the service source code resides> --source-type node --command "node index.js"
 ```

-the aboce commands will generate vscode launch configuration and persist it in the respective vscode folder of the relevant project specified by the source-location arg.
+the above commands will generate vscode launch configuration and persist it in the respective vscode folder of the relevant project specified by the source-location arg.

 4. open vscode to the service workspace. you will be able now to run the debug target in the generated launch configuration and start your debugging session. this will effectively stop the original service docker container and load your debug container while routing all traffic to it.